ryssbowh/craft-themes/README.md

 The building of a page is based on the notion of layouts, regions, blocks, view modes and displays.

-**Layouts** are automatically created by the system as you create/delete entry types and anything that can have fields, there are 7 types of layouts :
+**Layouts** are automatically created by the system as you create/delete entry types and anything that can have fields or urls, there are 7 types of layouts :

 | Layout type | Associated with | Can have blocks | Can have displays and view modes |
 |-------------|-----------------|-----------------|----------------------------------|